Former capitals of Chinese provinces

-The list includes current and former provinces, as well as other first-level units that have been used over the course of China's recent history, such as autonomous regions, military command zones during the Qing dynasty, and so forth.
+The list includes current and former provinces, as well as other first-level administrative units that have been used over the course of China's recent history, such as autonomous regions, military command zones during the Qing dynasty, and so forth.
 Unless otherwise specified, a given administrative unit can be assumed to be a province with its present name.
 Historical names of provinces and entities that are not provinces will be specified as they arise.